SAP-samples/btp-extension-s4-material-availability/tutorials/4-advanced/3-deploy/README.md

 5. Execute `cds add mta` to generate an mta.yaml descriptor file, configuring all the modules and services required for [MTA-based deployment](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/d04fc0e2ad894545aebfd7126384307c.html) of your CAP project.

 6. Right click the generated **mta.yaml** file, select **Open With...** and then select the **Text Editor** option.
-Add under `resources` section in the file, the following resources in order to add destination and connectivity BTP service instances to access the required BTP destiantions from the deployed application:
+Add under `resources` section in the file, the following resources in order to add destination and connectivity BTP service instances to access the required BTP destinations from the deployed application:
    ```
    resources:
      - name: material-availability-destination